glor0/celtic_jtd/docs/en/index.md

 ---
-title: Glór
-layout: home
+layout: default
+title: "Main"
+permalink: /en/
 ---

-Helo!
+# Welcome to Glór

+This is the main page in English.